Study with Us

 - MRes in Digital Curation – distance or residential options

 This is our Masters by Research programme, which essentially involves work on a research project over a period of 1 year (full-time) or 2 years (part-time)

-- PhD in Digital Curation – apply for an AHRC-funded studentship available in early 2022
+- PhD in Digital Curation – apply for an AHRC-funded studentship available NOW

 We are open to proposal for doctoral research in digital curation ranging from theoretical approaches to practice-based work.